Google faces EU break-up order over anti-competitive adtech practices

 Google had sought to settle the case three months after the investigation was opened but regulators grew frustrated with the slow pace and the lack of substantial concessions, a person familiar with the matter told Reuters previously.

-(Reporting by Foo Yun Chee, additional reporting by Sudip Kar-Gupta; Editing by Philip Blenkinsop, Sudip Kar-Gupta, Kirsten Donovan)
+(Reporting by Foo Yun Chee, additional reporting by Sudip Kar-Gupta; Editing by Philip Blenkinsop, Kirsten Donovan and Lisa Shumaker)

 ((foo.yunchee@thomsonreuters.com; +32 2 585 2866; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))